-- Visualizing Medieval Places – a spatial humanities project investigating space/time in texts composed in medieval French.
-10000+ toponyms from 200+ texts.
-Map with time slider here.
+Visualizing Medieval Places.
+A spatial humanities project investigating space/time in texts composed in medieval French.
+10000+ toponyms from a large corpus of texts (200 and growing).

-- Linguistic Landscapes of Beirut.
-A spatial humanities project documenting multilingual usage of writing in public space in metropolitan Beirut, including digital mapping, multilingual transcription and TEI XML encoding.
-The project’s visual data are crowd created and tagged by mobile application.
+Linguistic Landscapes of Beirut.
+A spatial humanities project documenting multilingual usage of writing in public space in metropolitan Beirut, including digital mapping, multilingual transcription in YAML.